PRCWebDev/learning-javascript/README.md

 ## 📈 20 - 25 April 2022

-1. Learned about more about Functions ✅
+1. Learned more about Functions ✅

 - Source: [The Complete JavaScript Course 2022: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/) created by Jonas Schmedtmann.
 All credit goes to him 🙏